 Editor's note: Whether need the expected leaving time/duration in assistance information is FFS.
 How the UE selects the proper value for expected leaving time/duration is FFS

-Editor's note: Whether resume the MT data delivery and stop the paging filtering when the UE returns shortly, e.g. in order to send the mobility registration, busy indication, is FFS.

-Editor's note: Whether need the PDN connections, that are subject to suppression of MT data/signalling delivery, in assistance information is FFS.

 Editor's note: Whether this information preferences for MT service delivery indication using non-3GPP access is FFS.

-Editor's note: The details that causes the network to terminate or modify the MUSIM-specific behaviour due to the assistance information in the PLMN are FFS, including whether it carries the updated assistance information when the UE resume the connection.

 - UE is expected to send a request for NAS level leaving or AS level leaving.

 Editor's note: Whether there is an acknowledgment message in NAS level and AS level, and the conditions for leaving without acknowledgment is FFS.

-Editor's note: The details on the conclusion of the leaving procedure at UE side, including whether there is acknowledgement to the leave/release request message (RRC and/or NAS), will be synched with CT WG1 and RAN WGs.